steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 There is a chance that Apple fixes these issues, but it’s not something to count on — given that this only affects older versions of iOS, the problem will at some point just “go away.”

 **Update:** We’re working around the WebKit crashes for now via detecting Rosetta 2 translation at runtime and simply skipping the tests where WebKit is used.
 This isn’t great, but luckily we’re not using WebKit a lot in our current project.
-[See my Gist for details](https://gist.github.com/steipete/e15b1fabffc7da7d49c92e3fbd06971a).
+[See my gist for details](https://gist.github.com/steipete/e15b1fabffc7da7d49c92e3fbd06971a).
 Performance seems acceptable if you restrict parallel testing to, at most, two instances — otherwise, the system simply runs out of RAM and swapping is really slow.

 **Update 2:** I’ve heard that the choppy mouse cursor is an Xcode/Simulator bug, and it’s currently being worked on.
 As a workaround, ensure at least one Simulator window is onscreen and visible.